-A few decades ago I stopped smoking, and soon gained about 40 pounds.
-Not wishing to lug all that extra baggage around, I decided to back off eating.
-Actually, I would have quit eating if I thought I could get away with it.
+I stopped smoking a few decades ago and soon gained 40 pounds.
+Not wishing to lug all that extra baggage around, I decided to eat less.
+Actually, I would have quit eating altogether if I could get away with it.
 The more I lost, the less I needed to eat to maintain whatever weight I was at the time.
 I always figured that my body was just being more efficient with the reduced calories.
-Of course it was.
 However, this bit of research tells me that thinking I was eating less may have played a large role in my metabolic efficiency.
-Here’s the evidence: A Milkshake Experiment.
-Well, isn’t this just another reason not to trust thought to enlighten!
+Google: Mind Over Milkshake: How Your Thoughts Fool Your Stomach to review the evidence.
+Well, isn’t this just another reason for not trusting thought!

-Science comes to the rescue, again!
+Science comes to the rescue again!
 Although, I say that a little tongue in cheek.
 More accurately, science ends up proving what small ‘t’ Taoists have known for millenniums.
-Science just needs to prove with irrefutable evidence some of these things before we can really begin to accept them.
-I don’t mean we’ve known the placebo side of milkshake per se, but rather the unreliability of thought.
-Chapter 71 echoes this: Realizing I don’t know is better; not knowing this knowing is disease.
+Science just needs to prove some matters with irrefutable evidence before we truly begin accepting them.
+I’m not referring to the placebo side of milkshake per se, but rather the unreliability of thought.
+As chapter 71 cautions, Realizing I don’t know is better; not knowing this knowing is disease.
+Science helps us be more circumspect in what we think we know.
+It helps alleviate the disease.

-We all know the problems with perception and I-witness accounts; science has demonstrated just how iffy those can be.
+We all know the problems with perception and eyewitness accounts.
+Science has demonstrated just how iffy those can be.
 Honestly though, this is just another instance of science fixing a problem that its cohort of technology caused through clever innovation.
-In this case, finding ways to make it easier to eat the calories we need quickly without hunting and gathering, make them more abundant, and taste irresistible as well.
-Obesity here we come!
-Naturally then, we need ways to counterbalance the consequences of being such a brilliant species. 😉
+In this case, finding ways to make it easier to eat the calories we need quickly without hunting and gathering, make them more abundant, and taste irresistible.
+Voila!
+Obesity!
+Obviously, we desperately need ways to counterbalance the consequences of being such a clever species. 😉

 Here, researcher Alia Crum sums things up: